Developer guide

 <string>

-Limits sessions to mobile devices.
-If the session is initiated on a desktop, a QR code will be displayed to transfer the session to a mobile device.
+Limits sessions to mobile devices only.
+If initiated on desktop, a QR code is shown to transfer the session to a mobile device.

 false